-Flooding is a threat on coastal lands protected from the sea by dikes.
+Flooding is a threat to coastal lands protected from the sea by dikes.

-Along with flooding, strong winds can occur, particularly during winter months.
-If severe wind storms are expected or do occur, the Royal Netherlands Meteorological Institute will issue warnings on a national or regional basis on their website.
+Along with flooding, strong winds can occur, particularly during the winter months.
+If severe wind storms are expected, the Royal Netherlands Meteorological Institute will issue national or regional warnings.

-More information and latest warnings - Royal Netherlands Meteorological Institute (warnings only in Dutch)
+Latest warnings - Royal Netherlands Meteorological Institute (in Dutch)